 Selflessness, courage, kindness, respect, honesty, and many other qualities all stem from humility.

-In 1 Peter form the bible, we are reminded…”All of you, clothe yourselves with humility toward one another, because,
+In 1 Peter, we are reminded…”All of you, clothe yourselves with humility toward one another, because,

 “God opposes the proud

 Humble yourselves, therefore, under God’s mighty hand, that he may lift you up in due time. “

 Your son will be able to accept that he isn’t perfect, as well as take responsibility for his actions, from us as his mother, admitting when you are wrong.

 Humility isn’t hating yourself or feeling guilty for every mistake you make.
 Guilt should never be a motivation to get your child to do something you want them to.